GerritCodeReview/plugins_code-owners/resources/Documentation/config-guide.md

 Config Files In Revision](rest-api.html#check-code-owner-config-files-in-revision) REST endpoint.

+## <a id="differentCodeOwnerConfigurations">Use different code owner configurations in a fork

+If a respository is forked and code owners are used in the original repository, the code owner configuration of the original repository shouldn't apply for the fork (the fork should have different code owners, and if the fork is stored on another Gerrit host it's also likely that the original code owners cannot be resolved on that host).
+In this case it is possible to [configure a file extension](config.html#pluginCodeOwnersFileExtension) for code owner config files in the fork so that its code owner config files do not clash with the original code owner config files.

 ## <a id="securityPitfalls">Security pitfalls

 While requiring code owner approvals is primarily considered as a code quality